 Now the wizard will ask what you would like to add to the list of infobases: a completely new infobase, which does not exist yet, or an existing infobase, for example, the one that already present on a local network server.

 The default option is to create a new infobase, and this is what currently required.
 Thus click Next.

 Figure 1-5.
 Creating a new infobase

-There are two ways to create a new infobase: an empty infobase that will contain neither data nor applied solution, or use a template that can contain an applied solution and maybe even demo data.
-To create an infobase with preset application you can use first option on the next page of the infobase creation wizard.
+There are two ways to create a new infobase: an empty infobase that will contain neither data nor the applied solution, or use a template that can contain an applied solution and maybe even demo data.
+To create an infobase with preset application you can use the first option on the next page of the infobase creation wizard.

 Since you have not installed any template yet, the wizard will set an option to create a new empty infobase as default and you can continue by clicking Next.

 Figure 1-6.
 Creating an infobase without an applied solution

 The wizard will now ask for a name that you would like to give to the new infobase.
 The infobase name does not affect anything so any name can be used, but for referring matter name it Hello, 1C.
 This name will be displayed in the infobase list at startup.
 Click Next.

 Finally, the wizard will ask you for a folder where the infobase will be stored.
 Default value is the user profile.
 Enter C:\hello_1c in the Infobase directory field.
 If you have insufficient space on your system drive, you can specify a different location by clicking Select .
 However, in most cases, you can accept the default value and click Next.

 On the next page, you need not change anything, click Ready.